jbx-protocol/juice-docs-v2/docs/api/contracts/jbpaymentterminalstore/write/recordredemptionfor.md

         * [`controllerOf`](/api/contracts/jbdirectory/properties/controllerof.md)
         * [`totalOutstandingTokensOf`](/api/contracts/or-controllers/jbcontroller/read/totaloutstandingtokensof.md)

+    3. Make sure the provided token count is within the bounds of the total supply.

+        ```solidity
+        // Can't redeem more tokens that is in the supply.
+        if (_tokenCount > _totalSupply) revert INSUFFICIENT_TOKENS();
+        ```

-    3. Get a reference to the reclaimable overflow if there is overflow.
+    4. Get a reference to the reclaimable overflow if there is overflow.

         ```solidity
         if (_currentOverflow > 0)